Where The Locals Go In The Hague

 The King’s backyard

-The Palace Gardens might be the King’s property (and it’s also right next to the King’s workplace, Noordeinde), but they’re an excellent place to enjoy a day in the sun for the commoners as well.
-Every Sunday morning, there’s a huge yoga class here, but what’s most charming about the Gardens is the little stories about it: in 1785, the first hot-air balloon took flight from here, whereas hidden in a little corner there’s an inconspicuous door which, if you ring the bell for the guards to open for you, will lead you directly to the city centre through a beautiful archway via a royal shortcut.
-Now that’s luxury!
+What’s most charming about the Gardens are all the anecdotes and curiosities about it.
+In 1785, the first hot-air balloon took flight from here!
+And hidden in a little corner, there’s an inconspicuous door which, if you ring the bell for the guards to open for you, will lead you directly to the city centre through a beautiful archway via a royal shortcut.
+Now that’s real luxury!

 For more local favorites across Europe, check out Spotted by Locals.